AdnanH901/Netflix_Business_Analysis/README.md

 ### Engagement Insights:

-* **Genre Popularity Globally:** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Genre Popularity Globally:** More detail about the supporting analysis of this insight, including time frames, quantitative values, and observations about trends.

-* **Yearly Genre Popularity:** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Yearly Genre Popularity:** More detail about the supporting analysis of this insight, including time frames, quantitative values, and observations about trends.

 ![image](https://github.com/user-attachments/assets/ca851615-e1e3-4363-8f75-90afff28e2c1)